 Here are some other situations when an extension to teach might be appropriate:

-Extension to teach whilst completing TER or TER Review
+Extension to teach whilst completing a TER programme or a TER review

-When you submit your application for a practising certificate, you will be advised if you are required to complete a refresh programme.
-You may be eligible for an extension to teach to allow you to continue teaching while you complete the refresh programme or while any review of the requirement to do TER is underway.
+When you submit your application for a practising certificate, you will be advised if you are required to complete a Teacher Education Refresh programme.
+You may be eligible for an extension to teach to allow you to continue teaching while you complete the TER programme or while any review of the requirement to do TER is underway.